Hina Khan, Mouni Roy & Other TV Actors Make Baba Siddique’s Iftaar Party A Starry Affair (PICS)

 Prince & Yuvika

 Television's adorable couple, Prince Narula and Yuvika Choudhary too, were spotted at the Iftaar party.
-They complemented each other in their get up.
+They wore matching outfits.
 We must say that the couple looked adorable together!

 Anup Soni With His Wife